Table of Contents

 Travel Time and Frequency

 - The frequency of trains on the Green Line varies depending on the time of day.
-During peak hours, trains run every 2-3 minutes.
-During off-peak hours, trains run every 5-10 minutes.
+During peak hours, trains run every 2-3 minutes, and during off-peak hours, they run every 5-10 minutes.

 Delhi Metro Green Line: Additional Information